 Literature, including historical backgrounds, from the Renaissance to contemporary literatures of Asian, Middle Eastern, European, African, American, and Latin American cultures.
 Field trips may be required.
-(MJC ENGL 132) Transfer: UC/CSU.
-IGETC 3B; CSU-GE C2
+Not repeatable.
+Transfer: (CSU/UC)(IGETC: 3B)(CSU-GE: C2) C-ID: (ENGL 145)

-ENGL 125 Shakespeare Live: A Week of Theatre in Ashland,
+ENGL 125-Shakespeare Live: A Week of Theatre in Ashland, Oregon, 3 units

-Oregon - 3 units

 Ashland is the home of the Oregon Shakespeare Festival, one of America's premier theater companies.
 Students will travel to Ashland to experience a variety of plays, plus receive instruction on acting and design from the company's actors.
 At least one of the plays will be written by Shakespeare (more in the Autumn), so much of the course will focus on Shakespeare and his times.
 Prior to the week in Ashland, students will attend classes at Columbia College to prepare for the plays.
+Not repeatable.